-The Baltimore & Ohio’s National Limited streamliner was the railroad’s premier train between initially New York City and St. Louis.
-In later years the train operated only between Baltimore and St. Louis and because of its lightly populated market never saw high ridership numbers throughout its existence.
-Still, the National was maintained by the B&O as one of its flagship runs, behind perhaps only the Capitol Limited in this regard.
+The Baltimore & Ohio’s National Limited was the railroad’s premier train between New York City and St. Louis.
+In later years the train operated only between Baltimore and St. Louis.
+Due to the its lightly populated market it never saw ridership numbers as high as other trains.
+Still, the National was maintained by the B&O as one of its flagship runs behind only the Capitol Limited in this regard.
 After perennially declining ridership following World War II the railroad finally elected to cancel the train by the mid-1960s.
-However, the B&O continued to offer passenger service along its original route until the startup of Amtrak in 1971.
+However, the B&O continued to offer passenger service along its original route until the start of Amtrak in 1971.
 Today, not only is the National a memory but also much of the route the train plied through West Virginia and southern Ohio, which was abandoned in the mid-1980s.

-The National Limited can be traced back to as early as the ‘teens but the train remembered today had its beginnings in April of 1925 when the B&O unveiled an all-Pullman heavyweight passenger train between New York City and St. Louis.
-Listed as Trains #1 and #2 on the B&O's official timetable the original routing left the Central Railroad of New Jersey’s, Jersey City Terminal, located along the Hudson River waterfront across from downtown Manhattan (where passengers took ferries into the downtown area and rode in B&O owned buses once they reached the opposite shore), traveled down the east coast to Washington, D.C./Baltimore, and then headed west through the hills of West Virginia and Ohio.
+The National Limited can be traced back to the early ‘teens but the train best remembered today had its beginnings during April of 1925 when the B&O unveiled an all-Pullman heavyweight passenger train between New York City and St. Louis.
+Listed as trains #1 and #2 on the B&O's official timetable the original routing left the Jersey Central's Jersey City Terminal, located along the Hudson River waterfront across from downtown Manhattan (passengers took ferries into the downtown area and then boarded B&O buses once they reached the Big Apple), traveled down the east coast to Washington, D.C./Baltimore, and then journeyed west through the hills of West Virginia and Ohio.
 If one took the train in its entirety you trip would conclude in St. Louis.